richo/snowplow-wiki/setup-guide/Deploying-the-EMR-ETL-Runner.md

 ### Overview

 Once you have the ETL process working smoothly, you can schedule a daily task to automate the daily ETL process.
-The job should run in the early morning (say, 4am) when the full set of raw SnowPlow event logs for yesterday have been finalised.
+We recommend running the job in the early morning  (say, 4am) when the full set of raw SnowPlow event logs for the day before have definitely been finalised.

 To consider the different scheduling options in turn: